Estimate Time5 min

 What are nano options?

-Nano options, which you may also see referred to as micro-sized options, are options that are a fraction of the size of current S&P 500 options.
+Nano options, also referred to as micro-sized options, are options that are a fraction of the size of current S&P 500 options.
 The primary purpose of these options is to allow traders or investors to speculate or invest in the direction of the S&P 500 more easily by using less money compared with existing options.

 To help you better understand nano options and what is unique about them, let's quickly review the basic features of traditional index options.